BSharmi/ETRM-identification/README.md

-# Recursive Transcriptional Regulatory Module (TRM) Identification
+# Recursive Transcriptional Regulatory Module (ETRM) Identification
-The tool is designed for the identification of transcriptional regulatory modules (TRMs) enriched within differentially methylated regions (DMRs).
+The tool is designed for the identification of transcriptional regulatory modules (ETRMs) enriched within differentially methylated regions (DMRs).
 Given a set of DMRs and background regions, it uses HOMER’s known motif enrichment functionality to recursively identify TF motifs significantly enriched.
-The user has the option to cluster the DMRs into different subsets first or directly apply recursive TRM identification on the entire set of DMRs.
+The user has the option to cluster the DMRs into different subsets first or directly apply recursive ETRM identification on the entire set of DMRs.
 Clustering is based on WGCNA (Weighted Gene Correlation Network Analysis) algorithm but other clustering algorithms such as K-means may be used as well.

 ## Methylated motifs
 The user may use an existing motif database \